-There has been a lot of buzz about the CBS family of genes and how they impact sulfur metabolism, both from supplements like glutathione, as well as from food sources, such as cabbage, broccoli, etc. Doctors like Amy Yasko have researched a link between CBS genes and autism, but many remain skeptical.
-I think it’s fair to say that the science on the CBS topic is just beginning to blossom.
+There has been a lot of buzz about the CBS family of genes and how they impact sulfur metabolism, both from supplements like glutathione, as well as from food sources, such as cabbage, broccoli, and other cruciferous vegetables, all of which are sulfur rich.1

-For my purposes, I am interested in how CBS SNPs should influence my food and supplement choices, if they should at all, and what lab tests can help confirm potential high or low CBS activity.
+For our purposes at Gene Food, we are interested in how CBS SNPs should influence food and supplement choices, if they should at all, and what lab tests can help confirm potential high or low CBS activity.

 What are the CBS genes and what do they do?